 SASHELP is a Read-only permanent library that contains sample data and other files that control how SAS works.

-SASUSER is a permanent library that contains SAS files in the Profile catalog and that stores your personal settings.
-You might not have write access to the Sasuser directory if you are using SAS Studio or SAS University Edition.
-To verify whether you have Write access, run the below code.
+SASUSER is a permanent library that contains SAS files in the Profile catalog and stores your settings.
+You might not have write access to the Sasuser directory using SAS Studio or SAS University Edition.
+To verify whether you have Write access, run the code below.

 proc options option=rsasuser; run;

 PROC OPTIONS procedure is NORSASUSER, then sasuser folder is writable.
 If the result from the